How Trump’s Russian Business Ties Led to Don Jr. Meeting a Kremlin-Linked Lawyer

 “I reached out to Donald Trump Jr. and he agreed to squeeze us into a very tight meeting schedule,” Goldstone said in a statement.
 “At the meeting, the Russian attorney presented a few very general remarks regarding campaign funding and then quickly turned the topic to that of the Magnitsky Act and the banned U.S. adoption of Russian children — at which point the meeting was halted by Don Jr. and we left.
 Nothing came of that meeting and there was no follow up between the parties.”

 Veselnitskaya’s clients include several Russian state-owned businesses and the son of a senior government official.
-She has been lobbying against the 2012 Magnitsky Act, which the U.S. passed to punish those suspected of being involved in the death of Russian tax lawyer Sergei Magnitsky, who uncovered a tax fraud scheme that implicated several Putin allies.
+She has been lobbying against the 2012 Magnitsky Act, which the U.S. passed to punish those suspected of being involved in the death of Russian tax lawyer Sergei Magnitsky, who uncovered a tax-fraud scheme that implicated several Putin allies.
 Russia retaliated by barring Americans from adopting Russian children.

 She said in a statement that “nothing at all about the presidential campaign” was discussed during the Trump Tower meeting, and she has “never acted on behalf of the Russian government,” or discussed the issues she raised “with any representative of the Russian government.”

-It’s a colorful cast of characters, but apparently the didn’t make much of an impression on Trump Jr. In March he told the Times that he never participated in any campaign-related meetings with Russian nationals.
+It’s a colorful cast of characters, but apparently they didn’t make much of an impression on Trump Jr. In March he told the Times that he never participated in any campaign-related meetings with Russian nationals.

 “Did I meet with people that were Russian?
 I’m sure, I’m sure I did,” he said.
 “But none that were set up.
 None that I can think of at the moment.
 And certainly none that I was representing the campaign in any way, shape or form.”